 Imagine automating your temperature woes permanently! tempCube™ WiFi-enabled smart wireless temperature sensor is a multipurpose device that fits both residential and commercial temperature monitoring requirements.

-It is all about tracking your environment temperature to ensure comfort and safety at home and office. tempCube features an intuitive dashboard that monitors temperature fluctuations and humidity in real-time and sends instant alerts via email, text or push notifications.
+It is all about tracking your environment temperature to ensure comfort, safety and accuracy at food industries, greenhouse, wine cellars, laboratories, server rooms home, office and more. tempCube features an intuitive dashboard that monitors temperature fluctuations and humidity in real-time and sends instant alerts via, text or email notifications.

 Its compact stature and rechargeable battery make it the perfect smart temperature sensor you can deploy anywhere and anytime!